 In its preparedness efforts, the HANAHAN FIRE DEPARTMENT is happy to provide free smoke alarms to citizens who require them.
 There are no questions asked and no fees – just free smoke alarms!

-To sign up come by Hanahan Fire Department Station 1 at 5826 Campbell Street or call 843-268-4280.
+Scroll down to request assistance or come by Hanahan Fire Department Station 1 at 5826 Campbell Street or call 843-268-4280.
 Leave your name, address, and phone number and someone will get in touch to schedule the best time to drop off the alarms or assist with installation.

 Smoke Alarm Installation Tips